ruizhizhan/ruizhizhan.github.io/_pages/researches.md

 <b>  </b>
 <ul>
 	<li>
-	<em><b>Atmospheres on Hot Rocky Planets?</b></em><br>
+	<em><b>Atmospheres on Hot Tidally Locked Rocky Planets?</b></em><br>
 <!-- .... -->
+    Hot rocky exoplanets are ideal targets for modern telescopes due to their short orbital periods and signicant thermal emissions.
+The atmospheric dynamics of these planets, however, are still poorly understood.
+Few model with realistic radiative transfer has been employed for hot (non-habitable) rocky exoplanets, mainly due to the incompatibility of standard GCM radiative transfer codes with currently observed hot exoplanets.
-    We developed custom correlated-k coefficients and validate them against line-by-line radiative transfer simulations.
+    Here we developed custom correlated-k coefficients and validate them against line-by-line radiative transfer simulations.
 We then perform GCM simulations with non-grey radiative transfer, <a href="https://execlim.github.io/Isca/">Isca</a> coupled with <a href="https://code.metoffice.gov.uk/trac/socrates">Socrates</a>, to model the atmospheres on hot rocky planets like TRAPPIST-1b, LHS3844b and 55 Cnc e.<br><br><br>
 <!-- .... -->
 <font color=grey size=3em>Last update: August 2024</font>